unfoldingWord-dev/translationStudio-Info/docs/FormsYou.rst

 Forms of You
 ------------

-This answers the question: What are the different forms of you?
+This answers the question: What are the different forms of "you"?

 In order to understand this topic, it would be good to read: